Find everything you need to know about shipping your samples to us on this page. Read our requirements and recommendations carefully.

 Please add the excel sheet from the sample submission form to your package, so we can identify the samples quickly and without issues.
 When the package has to clear customs, we recommend adding a letter to the package with all the information on the contents.
 In our experience, this usually helps to clear a package (quicker).
 You can download our customs letter template here.

-Packing requirements for Eppendorf tubes
+Packing requirements for cell capture plates

 - Do not use a shipping box that is too large

 The larger the box, the more space the plates have, to be jostled around.
 If you do not have a smaller shipping box, try to “lock” the plates in place by putting empty tip boxes, or something similar, around them.

 - Secure the cell capture plates well within the package

 - Tape the plates together using (dry ice compatible) tape.
 Elastic bands don’t work as they become brittle due to the cold temperatures.

 - Never store plates loose in the dry ice.
 Instead, store the plates together in a standard cardboard Eppendorf box (plastic is not flexible enough) without the insert, or in a plastic (zip-lock) bag.